aarons22/skylight-tools/README.md

 `openapi.yaml` is the authoritative machine-readable definition of the Skylight API.
 It covers authentication, frames, lists, categories, reward points, task box, chores, and meal planning.

 Use it with any OpenAPI-compatible tooling — code generators, HTTP clients, or documentation renderers.

+---

+## Development

+### Updating the OpenAPI spec

+`openapi.yaml` is the source of truth.
+When it changes, regenerate the Go CLI using [commandspec](https://github.com/theaiteam-dev/commandspec), then reapply the hand-written customizations listed in `CLAUDE.md`.
+Do not edit `skylight/cmd/` files directly.

+The Python MCP (`skylight_mcp/`) is edited directly — it is not generated.

+### Validating changes

+See `AGENTS.md` for the E2E validation sequence for each component.